-If you want to know who really controls BHP Group (ASX:BHP), then you'll have to look at the makeup of its share registry.
+A look at the shareholders of BHP Group Limited (ASX:BHP) can tell us which group is most powerful.
 Institutions often own shares in more established companies, while it's not unusual to see insiders own a fair bit of smaller companies.
-We also tend to see lower insider ownership in companies that were previously publicly owned.
+Companies that have been privatized tend to have low insider ownership.

 What Does The Institutional Ownership Tell Us About BHP Group?

-BHP Group already has institutions on the share registry.
-Indeed, they own a respectable stake in the company.
-This can indicate that the company has a certain degree of credibility in the investment community.
-However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
-They too, get it wrong sometimes.
+As you can see, institutional investors have a fair amount of stake in BHP Group.
+This implies the analysts working for those institutions have looked at the stock and they like it.
+But just like anyone else, they could be wrong.
 It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
 So it is worth checking the past earnings trajectory of BHP Group, (below).
 Of course, keep in mind that there are other factors to consider, too.

 Since institutional investors own more than half the issued stock, the board will likely have to pay attention to their preferences.
-BHP Group is not owned by hedge funds.
-Looking at our data, we can see that the largest shareholder is BlackRock, Inc. with 6.7% of shares outstanding.
-The Vanguard Group, Inc. is the second largest shareholder owning 5.1% of common stock, and Norges Bank Investment Management holds about 4.4% of the company stock.
+Hedge funds don't have many shares in BHP Group.
+BlackRock, Inc. is currently the company's largest shareholder with 7.0% of shares outstanding.
+Morgan Stanley, Investment Banking and Brokerage Investments is the second largest shareholder owning 5.7% of common stock, and Norges Bank Investment Management holds about 4.5% of the company stock.

 On studying our ownership data, we found that 25 of the top shareholders collectively own less than 50% of the share register, implying that no single individual has a majority interest.